opencog/learn/scm/gram-class/README.md

 The grammatical-MI is roughly distributed as a Gaussian (both for English and Chinese, see Diary Part Three and Part Five).
 Thus, the values $MI(w_a, w_b)$ can be taken as the coordinates of a vector
-$w_a$.
-For a perfect Gaussian, these vectors would be uniformly randomly scattered on the surface of an $N-1$-sphere, where $N$ is the size of the vocabulary (the dimension of the vector space).
+$\vec{w}_a$.
+For a perfect Gaussian with mean zero, these vectors would be uniformly randomly scattered around the origin of
+$N$-dimensional space, where $N$ is the size of the vocabulary (the dimension of the vector space).
 That this is so, experimentally, is explored and confirmed in Diary Part Eight.
+When normalized to unit length, these vectors are uniformly distributed on the unit sphere
+$S_{N-1}$.

 This allows the definition and use of GOE vectors.
 Let